Waterville, Ohio: Historic sites

 The Interurban Bridge, also known as the Ohio Electric Railroad Bridge. is a historic interurban railroad bridge built in 1908 across the Maumee River joining Lucas and Wood counties near Waterville, Ohio.
 It is now located in Farnsworth Metropark.
 One of the bridge's supports is the Roche de Boeuf, a historic Indian council rock, which was partially destroyed by the bridge construction.

 On June 19, 1972, it was added to the National Register of Historic Places.
 The bridge has been abandoned for several years.

 Built in 1828, John Pray constructed a house to serve as a trading post, tavern and hostel located in Waterville, OH.
 It became the centerpiece of the village.
 The place where locals and travelers alike escaped from the harsh Summers and Winters.
 Constructed from black walnut beams, it quickly transformed into a third-story structure containing a prison cell (for transit prisoners), a dressmaker's shop and doctor.
 Like many historic buildings, this one switched hands many times over the years, becoming a restaurant between 1943 and 1993.

 Parks and recreation

 Baer Park has a playground, baseball field, basketball courts, tennis courts, shuffleboard area, and walking path.

 Government

 The City of Waterville is organized as a Strong Administrator form of government.
 The City Administrator is the CEO of the Municipal Corporation, overseeing the day-to-day operations of the city.
 The mayor (currently Timothy Pedro) and City Council members (currently Barb Bruno, Anthony Bruno, Rodney Frey, Mary Duncan, Todd Borowski, and John Rozic) serve part-time.

 Education

 Anthony Wayne School District administers public schools in the city.

 Waterville has a public library, a branch of the Toledo-Lucas County Public Library.

 Infrastructure

 The city has a full-time police department and public works department.
-The fire department is staffed by a full-time fire chief and deputy chief, and is supported by a combination of part-time and volunteer fire fighters.
+The fire department is staffed by a full-time fire chief and deputy chief, and is supported by a combination of part-time and volunteer firefighters.